BetterTherapy/BetterTherapy-Subnet/README.md

 #### Example Workflow:
 1. **Dr. Indra Gurung** is onboarded to the subnet.
-2. A base LLM (pretrained on medical exams) is fine-tuned with Dr. Indra’s expertise daily.
+2. A base LLM (pretrained on medical exams) is fine-tuned with Doctors' expertise daily.
-3. Users select “Dr. Indra AI” and ask personalized health questions.
+3. Users select “Dr.  AI” and ask personalized health questions.
-4. Validators evaluate the miner responses for clarity, medical accuracy, and user satisfaction.
+4. Validators evaluate the miner's responses for clarity, medical accuracy, and user satisfaction.
 5. Top miners receive rewards for fine-tuning and inference.
 6. Ratings and usage are used to improve each twin continuously.